AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/converters.md

 A converter is a class that converts .NET type to and from DynamoDb JSON or low-level `Document` object.
 A custom converter allows to work with unsupported types or to override the default converter behavior.

 Converters on par with DynamoDb JSON parsing are one of the most critical components from the performance point of view.
-All **EfficientDynamoDb** built-in converters are optimized separately for entity to `Document`  and entity to JSON conversions in order to allocate no additional memory.
+All **EfficientDynamoDb** built-in converters are optimized separately for the entity to `Document` and entity to JSON conversions in order to allocate no additional memory.

 ## Basic converter

 To create a custom converter:

 * Inherit from `DdbConverter<TValue>` class.
 * Implement both `Read` and `Write` methods.